 There seem to be as many places to eat as there are people in Melbourne, but some restaurants have risen to the top and stayed there for reason.
 Discover why these restaurants have achieved iconic status, one beautiful bite at a time.

-A two-hat restaurant and a Melbourne institution for nearly a century, Grossi Florentino is known for its classic presentation, impeccable service and an indulgent Italian menu.
+A two-hat restaurant and a Melbourne institution for nearly a century, Grossi Florentino is known for classic presentation, impeccable service and an indulgent Italian menu.
 Feast on veal, venison, duck breast or quail among the vintage Florentine murals.
 Order a fine wine and be sure to finish off with the famous chocolate soufflé.

 Flower Drum Restaurant